robotology-legacy/ihmc-ors-yarp/README.md

 **Warning: this library is still in active development, and is not supposed to work at this stage**

 The `ihmc-ors-yarp` project provides a bridge to interface YARP-powered robots with the [IHMC-ORS](https://github.com/ihmcrobotics/ihmc-open-robotics-software) software.
-In particular `ihmc-ors-yarp` provides the `bridgeIHMCORS` YARP devices, that can be launched through the `yarprobotinterface` to expose YARP controlboards to a controller implemented using  [IHMC-ORS](https://github.com/ihmcrobotics/ihmc-open-robotics-software).
+In particular `ihmc-ors-yarp` provides the `bridge_ihmc_ors` YARP devices, that can be launched through the `yarprobotinterface` to expose YARP controlboards to a controller implemented using  [IHMC-ORS](https://github.com/ihmcrobotics/ihmc-open-robotics-software).

 ## Dependencies